I. BACTERIAL PATHOGENESIS

 - Toxic shock syndrome toxin-1 (TSST-1), produced by some strains of Staphylococcus aureus.
 This exotoxin causes toxic shock syndrome (TSS).
 Excessive cytokine production leads to fever, rash, and shock.

 - Streptococcal pyrogenic exotoxin (Spe), produced by rare invasive strains and scarlet fever strains of Streptococcus pyogenes (the group A beta streptococci).
 S pyogenes produces a number of SPEs that are cytotoxic, pyrogenic (def), enhance the lethal effects of endotoxins, and contribute to cytokine-induced inflammatory damage.
-SPEs are responsible for causing toxic shock-like syndrome (TSLS) whereby excessive cytokine production leads to fever, rash, and triggering the shock cascade.
+SPEs are responsible for causing streptococcal toxic shock syndrome (STSS) whereby excessive cytokine production leads to fever, rash, and triggering the shock cascade.
 The SPEs also appear to be responsible for inducing necrotizing fasciitis (def), a disease that can destroy the skin, fat, and tissue covering the muscle (the fascia).
 SPE B is also a precursor for a cysteine protease that can destroy muscles tissue.

 - Staphylococcal enterotoxins (SE), produced by many strains of Staphylococcus aureus.
 These exotoxins cause staphylococcal food poisoning.
 Excessive Il-2 production results in fever, nausea, vomiting,and diarrhea.
 The vomiting may also be due to these toxins stimulating the vagus nerve in the stomach lining that controls vomiting.